DreyWesson/push_swap_roadmap/README.md

 ####################################################################
 highest_priority /
 └── highest_helper
 Here, we want to know which exiting node has the highest priority.
-Here we can initialise a variable(max) to int_max value.
-Then we loop through stack_b and compare priority the node with the highest priority is saved on every loop and returned at the end of the loop.
+Here we can initialise a variable(max) to INT_MAX value.
+Then we loop through stack_b and compare priority of the node with the highest priority saved on every loop and then at the end of the whole loop we return the highest_priority.
 So, for every loop we check current node priority is greater than current highest_priority and save the ne highest prioritized node and also change the value of the initialized variable(max)

 double_opportunity /
 └──